learningDane/uninotes/content/file/HTTP.md

 #uni
-It stands for (HyperText Transfer Protocol) two type of http messages:
+It stands for (HyperText Transfer Protocol).
+This protocol is based on the [[Client-Server]] paradigm.
+Two type of http messages:
 - *request*
 - *response*
 the message format is **ASCII**